omec-project/up4/scenarios/docs/README.md

 **p4rt-forwarding-qos.xml**
 * Requires `setup.xml`, `net-setup.xml`
-* Use UP4 northbound APIs to set up GTP termination and forwarding
+* Use UP4 northbound APIs to set up GTP termination and forwarding with QFI
-* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts
+* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts with QFI
-* Check the changes for translating PDRs with QoS attributes

 **p4rt-buffering.xml**
 * Requires `setup.xml`, `net-setup.xml`
 * Same as p4rt-forwarding.xml but checks the case where downlink buffering is enabled

+**p4rt-end-marker.xml**
+* Requires `setup.xml`, `net-setup.xml`
+* Use UP4 packet-out API to send an End Marker packet
+* Check eNodeB correctly receives the packet

 **pfcp-forwarding.xml**
 * Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`